-In contrast to our prediction, we did not find an influence of IC on cognitive reappraisal.
-This hypothesis was driven from studies showing that the propensity to use reappraisal as well as reappraisal success are linked with IC abilities (Cohen & Mor, 2018; McRae et al., 2012).
-We hypothesized that momentary augmentation of IC may improve the ability to reappraise.
+Our hypothesis of an influence of IC on cognitive reappraisal was not supported.
+This hypothesis was drawn from studies showing that the propensity to use reappraisal and reappraisal success are linked with IC abilities (Cohen & Mor, 2018; McRae et al., 2012).
+We hypothesized that momentary augmentation of IC could improve the ability to reappraise.
 However, this was not the case.
-One possible explanation may involve the fact that the reappraisal manipulation had a robust effect on decreasing negativity ratings, perhaps masking or overriding any potential additional benefit of IC.
+For a future explanation, it may be relevant here that reappraisal manipulation had a robust effect on decreasing negativity ratings, perhaps masking or overriding any potential additional benefit of IC.

-Few limitations of the current study should be addressed.
-The study focused on negative and neutral emotions.
+The limitations of this study should be addressed.
+Among these is its focus on negative and neutral emotions.
 The lack of positive emotional images limits the ability to understand whether the reported effects are specific to negative emotions or emotional arousal in general.
-An interesting direction for future research is to assess whether IC acts to downregulate positive emotional content (Straub et al., 2020).
-Additionally, the study was conducted in healthy individuals.
-The potential beneficial effect of IC recruitment on reappraisal may be more pronounced among individuals with more severe emotion regulation difficulties.
+One direction for future research would be to assess whether IC acts to downregulate positive emotional content (Straub et al., 2020).
+Additionally, this study was conducted in healthy individuals.
+Any beneficial effect of IC recruitment on reappraisal may be more pronounced among individuals with impaired emotion regulation.

-To conclude, the current study revealed that IC plays a regulatory function in the subjective experience of emotional content and as such may assists in promoting goal-directed behavior during adverse conditions.
-Furthermore, we demonstrated that IC can increase the subjective negativity rating of neutral content.
-The study adds to the existing knowledge by demonstrating the ecological nature of IC as a dynamic mechanism that can modulate emotional experience as a function of task demands.
+To conclude, the current study found that IC plays a regulatory function in experiences of emotional content and may assist in promoting goal-directed behavior during adverse conditions.
+Furthermore, we demonstrated that IC can increase subjective negativity ratings of neutral content. this study adds to existing knowledge by demonstrating the ecological nature of IC as a dynamic mechanism that modulates emotional experience as a function of task demands.

 Author contributions

-Meital Gil: Conceptualization; Data curation; Formal analysis; Software; Writing – original draft Noga Cohen: Formal analysis; Writing – review & editing Noam Weinbach: Conceptualization; Software; Formal analysis; Writing – review & editing; Supervision
+Meital Gil: Conceptualization; Data curation; Formal analysis; Software; Writing – original draft.
+Noga Cohen: Formal analysis; Writing – review & editing.
+Noam Weinbach: Conceptualization; Software; Formal analysis; Writing – review & editing; Supervision.

 Funding